51cloud/DRDN/README.md

 # DRDN
-Our code is being sorted out and will be open sourced soon
+Our code will be released soon.